weserv/docs/docs/adjustment.md

 ## Background <Badge type="info" text="&bg=" />

-Sets the background color of the image.
+Set the background color of the image.
 Supports a variety of color formats.
 In addition to the 140 color names supported by all modern browsers (listed [here](supported-colors.md)), it also accepts hexadecimal RGB and RBG alpha formats.

 **Valid hexadecimal formats:**